beholder-rpa/beholder-agent-image-builder-rpi4/README.md

 See MANUAL.md for manual image building instructions.

-For automated builds, add an .env file with the following variables:
+For non-interactive image creation, add an .env file with the following variables:
  - WPA_SSID
  - WPA_PASSPHRASE
  - RPI_HOSTNAME